 Worker Training Program

 Cooperative Agreements (U45) and (UH4)

-Both the Hazardous Materials Worker Health and Safety Training and Training at the Department of Energy (DOE) Nuclear Weapons Complex are solicited and awards made in response to Funding Opportunity Announcements (FOAs).
+Both the Hazardous Materials Worker Health and Safety Training cooperative agreements (U45) and the HAZMAT Training at DOE Nuclear Weapons Complex cooperative agreements (UH4) are solicited and awards made in response to Funding Opportunity Announcements (FOAs).
 Visit the NIEHS Announcements of Grant Opportunities page for information on current FOAs.

 Cooperative agreements U45 and UH4 are "assistance" mechanisms in which substantial NIH scientific and/or programmatic involvement with the awardee is anticipated during performance of the activity.
 Under the agreements, NIH/NIEHS supports and/or stimulates the recipient's activity by being involved in and otherwise working jointly with the award recipient in a partner role, but it does not assume direction, prime responsibility, or a dominant role in the activity.
 The primary responsibility for the activity resides with the awardee(s) for the project as a whole, although specific tasks and activities in carrying out training activities will be shared among the awardees and the NIEHS program coordinator.